rightsaidjames/cypress-starter-kit/README.md

 ## What's included

 - A sample `cypress.json` file and associated folder structure.
+-- The `"chromeWebSecurity"` property has been set to `false` so that example tests do not fail due to CORS policy for third party analytics.
+It may not be needed for your project.
+Note also that this setting has no effect in Firefox, so your tests may fail in Firefox if they rely upon this setting.
 - A `cy.login()` [custom command](https://docs.cypress.io/api/cypress-api/custom-commands.html), making use of an `auth.json` [fixture](https://docs.cypress.io/api/commands/fixture.html).
 - Some example smoke tests for [the-internet.herokuapp.com](https://the-internet.herokuapp.com/) in the `sample-test.js` file, with inline documentation.
 - A `routes.js` file with examples, demonstrating how [cy.route()](https://docs.cypress.io/api/commands/route.html) can be used for conditional waits.